 - Pompadour Patisserie (Huidenstraat 12) is a bakery and tearoom with old-world charm in the picturesque Jordaan area.
 Admire the 18th-century interior while you stop off for coffee and cake after a busy morning's shopping.

-- For the ladies who munch, or somewhere to take away a delectable piece of edible heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).
+- For the ladies who lunch, or somewhere to take away a delectable piece of culinary heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).

 - Small World Catering (Binnenoranjestraat 14) makes the city's most covetous carrot cake.

 - Winkel (Noordermarkt 43) sells Amsterdam's best apple pie.
 It's always rammed here, so you will have to fight your way to a seat, but it also means that the pies are always freshly baked and served warm, straight from the oven.
 Ask for whipped cream.

 03 of 09

 Best Amsterdam Restaurants for Traditional Dutch Food

 After a long love affair with all things foreign, Amsterdam's chefs have been rediscovering the simple joys of the Netherlands' native cuisine.
 Some serve traditional staples such as stamppot and draadjesvlees in all their Ye Old Dutch glory, while others offer a new take on traditional dishes, and various restaurants have reinterpreted the very definition of Dutch food by using regional products and old-fashioned ingredients in brand new ways.
 For a Dutch treat that will bring a smile to your face, try our 10 Best Restaurants in Amsterdam for Dutch Cuisine.

 04 of 09